The 2019 Wisconsin State Fair, presented by U.S. Cellular, runs August 1-11.

 Music lineups, agriculture judging and additional dates and times will be announced this summer.
 Daily schedules can also be obtained at any Information Booth during the Fair.

-If you are getting picked up by an Uber, Lyft or taxi, exit the Fair Park between Gates 3A and 4 to catch your safe ride home.
-Follow the signs to the lot just south of the buses.
+If you are getting picked up by an Uber, Lyft or taxi, exit the Fair Park at the U.S. Cellular Main Gate at the north end of the Fair Park to catch your safe ride home.

 Yes, but only when you get a hand stamp before you exit the admission entrance.
 Vehicles that leave the parking lot cannot re-enter without paying for parking again.
 Please note ticket sales and Fair entry cease one hour prior to Fair Park closure.
 Re-entry hand stamps cease two hours prior to Fair Park closure.

 For everyone’s safety, access through barns may be limited before and during livestock shows and on changeover days.
-All changeover days and barn closures can be found in the Daily Schedule.
+All changeover days and barn closures can be found in the Daily Schedule or view our Barn Closures page for details.

 SpinCity opens at 10 am daily and closes when the Fair Park closes, which varies by day.
 SpinCity GoRide Wristbands are available for purchase from 10 am – 7 pm and are only valid for rides until 9 pm on the date of purchase.